Cromathaar/ClipClip/README.md

-CLipClip is a simple utility that implements a ring clipboard in Windows OS.
+ClipClip is a simple utility that implements a ring clipboard in Windows OS.
 You copy with Ctrl+C hotkey as usual and then paste continuosly with Ctrl+Shift+V key combination.
-Works for Windows controls only, so no browsers or any other web controls of any kind (like Slask) are supported.
+Works for Windows controls only, so no browsers or any other web controls of any kind (like Slack) are supported.